 For some, equitable distribution can be more challenging especially when it comes to identifying value.
 For example, if either spouse owns a business, has rental property, a complex retirement plan or significant un-vested stock options it may be difficult to identify the marital value.
 Some people also have special tax liabilities, are involved in a personal injury matter or one or both spouses are in the process of bankruptcy or foreclosure.

-All of the above can create a great deal of uncertainty and may require the involvement of a financial professional or tax attorney.
+All of the above can create uncertainty and may require the involvement of a financial professional or tax attorney.
 As we mention often, each divorce is a unique situation and it is important to create a unique solution for them.

 Consider Your Distribution Strategies